tommyzakhoo/random-walk-part-1/README.md

 - High calories (yikes!).
 - Not a Thanksgiving recipe.
 - Is not stir-fried.
-- Does not contained pasta.
+- Does not contained peas.

 ## Summary and Final Thoughts

+Well, it turns out that I did not succeed at creating a great decision tree classifer for recipe ratings!
+Despite that, I am still excited by the various possibilities for improvement in part 2 of this project, and is very eager to see if they will work.

 Below is a summary of what I have done in this project.

-- Wrangled the cleaned set of recipes data from a [previous project](https://github.com/tommyzakhoo/epicurious-part-1).
+- Wrangled a set of recipes data from a [previous project](https://github.com/tommyzakhoo/epicurious-part-1).
-- Built a decision tree classifier for predicting if a recipe has a "good" >= 4.375 rating, or a "bad".
+- Built a decision tree classifier for predicting if a recipe has a "good" >= 4.375 rating, or a "bad" < 4.375 rating.
 - Explained gini impurity and pruned the decision tree manually.
-- Evaluated the classifier with a confusion matrix, obtained a true positive rate of 88.384%.
+- Evaluated the classifier with a confusion matrix.
+- Calculated the sensitivity, specificity, precision, and negative predictive value.
-- Used the decision tree to discover important features.
+- Used the decision tree to evaluate feature importance.